EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 The authors wish to note that this gives composite algorithms great future utility both for future cryptographic migrations as well as bridging across jurisdictions; for example defining composite algorithms which combine FIPS cryptography with cryptography from a different national standards body.

 ## Backwards Compatibility {#sec-backwards-compat}

 The term "backwards compatibility" is used here to mean something more specific; that existing systems as they are deployed today can interoperate with the upgraded systems of the future.
 This draft explicitly does not provide backwards compatibility, only upgraded systems will understand the OIDs defined in this document.

 If backwards compatibility is required, then additional mechanisms will be needed.
 Migration and interoperability concerns need to be thought about in the context of various types of protocols that make use of X.509 and PKIX with relation to digital signature objects, from online negotiated protocols such as TLS 1.3 [RFC8446] and IKEv2 [RFC7296], to non-negotiated asynchronous protocols such as S/MIME signed email [RFC8551], document signing such as in the context of the European eIDAS regulations [eIDAS2014], and publicly trusted code signing [codeSigningBRsv2.8], as well as myriad other standardized and proprietary protocols and applications that leverage CMS [RFC5652] signed structures.
 Composite simplifies the protocol design work because it can be implemented as a signature algorithm that fits into existing systems.

+## Forwards Compatibility {#sec-forwards-compat}

+Similarly to the "backward compatibility", the term "forwards compatibility" is used here to mean something more specific; that first generation systems as they will be deployed today can interoperate with later generations of the upgraded systems of the future where support for classical cryptography (or first generation of quantum-safe cryptography) might have be removed.
+For example, while this document defines support for combinations between a traditional and a fist-generation quantum-safe algorithms, future documents might support combinations between a first and second generation of quantum-safe algorithms, thus providing at least one common algorithm between the two generations.

+This draft explicitly does not provide forwards compatibility, a more generic solution is needed for this purpose.

 ### Parallel PKIs